 There are many classifications of connective tissue in the body.
-Muscles, ligaments, tendons & fascia are all connective tissue and they all have a variety of elasticity.
+Muscles, ligaments, tendons & fascia are all connective tissue and they have a wide range of elasticity.
 And that variability determines the range of motion that your joints can accomplish.

 I am both extremely loose in my ligaments and my muscles.
 To that end I have been able to do lotus with ease my whole life and have no trouble turning my feet out completely and putting my feet behind my head.

 One of my main mantras is “get to know yourself”.
-For me personally, finally realizing after a series of knee surgeries that I needed to tighten up my muscular to prevent repeated injuries, was the recipe I needed to put myself on what is hopefully a path to aging more successfully than my parents.
+For me, finally realizing after a series of knee surgeries that I needed to tighten up my musculature to prevent repeated injuries, was the recipe I needed to put myself on what is hopefully a path to aging more successfully than my parents.

 And for what it is worth—and I might get myself in trouble here—I think it is preferable to be too tight than it is to be too loose but it is better to fall somewhere in between.